awsdocs/amazon-sagemaker-developer-guide/doc_source/your-algorithms-inference-code.md

 In your [CreateModel](API_CreateModel.md) request, the container definition includes the `ModelDataUrl` parameter, which identifies the S3 location where model artifacts are stored\.
 Amazon SageMaker uses this information to determine where to copy the model artifacts from\.
 It copies the artifacts to the `/opt/ml/model` directory for use by your inference code\.

-The `ModelDataUrl` must point to a tar\.gz file, anything else will result in failure to download the file\.
+The `ModelDataUrl` must point to a tar\.gz file\.
+Otherwise, Amazon SageMaker won't download the file\.

  Amazon SageMaker stores the model artifact as a single compressed tar file in Amazon S3\.
 Amazon SageMaker uncompresses this tar file into the `/opt/ml/model` directory before your container starts\.
 If you used Amazon SageMaker to train the model, the files will appear just as you left them\.